guilhermeUpToTask/fashion_ai_codebase/Old_Roadmap.md

 Address Security Vulnerabilities (Medium Priority):
 Sanitize all user-provided filenames.
 Configure stricter CORS policies for staging/production environments.
-Improve Data and Storage Layers (Medium Priority):
-Abstract file storage to support a cloud provider (e.g., S3).
-Refactor the hardcoded label generation to be more structured and semantic. - checked Improve Documentation (Low Priority):
+Improve Data and Storage Layers (Medium Priority): checked Abstract file storage to support a cloud provider (e.g., S3). - checked Refactor the hardcoded label generation to be more structured and semantic. - checked Improve Documentation (Low Priority): pendent
-Write a comprehensive README.md with setup and usage instructions.
+Write a comprehensive README.md with setup and usage instructions. - checked

-Based on your current architecture (upload -> crop -> ingest/label -> store), here are concrete, prioritized suggestions to dramatically increase accuracy.
-Summary: The Accuracy Strategy
-Your goal is to reduce "Garbage In, Garbage Out."
-The accuracy of your final stored data is a product of the accuracy at each preceding step.
-We will improve it by:
 Filtering Garbage: Prevent bad crops from ever reaching the labeling model.
-Smarter Labeling: Change how you ask the model to generate labels.
-Providing Context: Help the system understand the primary product in an image.
-Creating a Feedback Loop: Build a mechanism to correct errors and retrain models.
+Smarter Labeling: Change how you ask the model to generate labels. - checked Providing Context: Help the system understand the primary product in an image. - pendent Creating a Feedback Loop: Build a mechanism to correct errors and retrain models.

 1. Improve the Cropping Stage (Filter the Garbage) This is the most critical step.
 A perfect labeling model will still fail if you feed it a picture of a human foot and ask it to identify a piece of clothing.
 Problem: The YOLO model produces low-quality and irrelevant crops (skin, background, partial items).